 How is an AVM diagnosed?

 An AVM that has not burst may be found only when your healthcare providers are doing tests for other conditions.
-Your healthcare provider will ask about your medical conditions and examine you.
+Your provider will ask about your medical conditions and examine you.
 You may also need any of the following tests.
 You may be given contrast liquid to help arteries and veins show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - An angiogram is used to check for problems with blood flow in your brain.
 X-rays are taken as contrast liquid goes into blood vessels in your brain.

 - CT or MRI pictures may be used to check blood vessels and tissues in your brain.
-You may be given contrast liquid before the pictures are taken.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is an AVM treated?

-- Surgery may be needed to repair or remove your AVM.
+- Surgery may be needed to repair or remove the AVM.
 If the AVM has already bled, surgery may be needed to repair burst blood vessels, or remove blood from your brain.
 Your healthcare provider will use the size, location, and depth of the AVM to decide if surgery is right for you.
 Surgery can also be used to treat the abnormal blood vessels to prevent them from rupturing or bleeding.

-- Endovascular embolization may be the only treatment for your AVM.
-Sometimes it is done before surgery or radiation to make the AVM smaller and easier to treat.
+- Endovascular embolization is sometimes done before surgery or radiation to make the AVM smaller and easier to treat.
 A catheter (tube) is put into a large blood vessel in your groin, and guided up to the AVM in your brain.
 Dye and an x-ray machine may be used to locate the AVM.
 Healthcare providers use the catheter to put chemicals, metal coils, or plastic beads in the AVM to stop the blood flow to it.